- We advise you to exercise normal safety precautions. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Belgium for the most up to date information.

-Belgium is a party to the Schengen Convention, along with 25 other European countries, which allows you to enter Belgium for tourist or business purposes without a visa.
+Belgium is a party to the Schengen Convention, along with a number of other European countries, which allows you to enter Belgium for tourist or business purposes without a visa.
 See our travel bulletin on the Schengen Convention for further information.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.